RMNorbert/Dentocrates/README.md

    It simplifies deployment and ensures consistent setups across environments.
   ___

+   #### 4.2, Run with the application-lifecycle.sh:

 #### 5. Access the application:

 Access the application: Once the server is up and running, you can access the Dentocrates application through the provided URL.
-Open a web browser and enter the appropriate URL (e.g., http://localhost:3000) to access the application.
-You can create an account, explore dentists, and schedule appointments.
+Open a web browser and enter the appropriate URL (e.g. in case of mvn spring-boot:run or in case of using the application-lifecycle.sh file http://localhost:3000 , in case of docker http://localhost:8080) to access the application.
+You can create an account, explore dentists, schedule appointments, chat with the ChatBot.

 Note: The URL and port number may vary depending on your configuration.